-This article, Archana Kushwaha and Dattatreya M. Kadam, briefly discuss the ingredients used, the process flow of bread making, quality assurance, and nutrition labeling in bread production in the small-scale bakery industry.
+In this article, Archana Kushwaha and Dattatreya M. Kadam, briefly discuss the art of baking a good quality bread, ingredients used, the process flow of bread making, quality assurance, and nutrition labeling in bread production in the small-scale bakery industry.

 The most important part of the bread making process is the wise selection of ingredients.
 The simple rule being applied is: best ingredients ‑ best results, poor ingredients – poor results.
 For example; if good yeast, good flour and cold water were thrown together and mixed in an old bucket the mixture would still rise!
 If your loaf does not rise it is due to the ingredients.
 The information on each major element used in the making of bread which will enable us to obtain perfect results the first time every time is given in the following text.

 Flour: Flour contains a protein called gluten, which contributes to the crumb structure and retains carbon dioxide gas produced by the yeast in raised bakery products.
 Starch in flour forms a paste that is set by heat during baking.
 Changes to starch contribute to staling of bakery products.
 Flours can be classified on the basis of their gluten content.
 They are either ‘strong’ flours with high gluten content (made from ‘hard’ wheat) or ‘weak’ flours with less gluten (made from ‘soft’ wheat).
 Strong flour is particularly suitable for bread making.
 Flours having low protein content or bad protein quality are rarely used in bread preparation.
 For the preparation of bread flour with protein content between 11 and 13% is used.